-- Peru will accord substantial market access across its entire services regime, subject to very few exceptions, using the so-called "negative list" approach.

-- Peru has agreed to exceed its commitments made in the WTO, and to dismantle significant services and investment barriers, such as measures that require U.S. firms to hire nationals rather than U.S. professionals and measures requiring the purchase of local goods.
-These commitments and improvements in Peru's services and investment regimes will allow U.S. firms to take full advantage of the benefits of the agreement across all sectors, including but not limited to:
+- Colombia will accord substantial market access across its entire services regimes, subject to very few exceptions, using the so-called "negative list" approach. - Colombia agreed to exceed commitments made in the WTO, and to dismantle significant services and investment barriers, such as requirements that U.S. firms hire nationals rather than Americans to provide professional services. - Colombia also agreed to eliminate requirements to establish a branch in order to provide a service and unfair penalties imposed on U.S. companies for terminating their relationships with local commercial agents. - These commitments and improvements in Colombia's services and investment regime will allow U.S. firms to take full advantage of the benefits of the agreement across all sectors, including, but not limited to construction, all professional services (such as engineering), and energy. - U.S. financial service suppliers have full rights to establish subsidiaries or branches for banks and insurance companies. - Portfolio managers in the U.S. will be able to provide portfolio management services to both mutual funds and pension funds in Colombia, including to funds that manage privatized social security accounts.

-- · Telecommunications services

-- · Financial services, including banking, insurance and securities

-- · Distribution services, such as wholesaling, retailing and franchising

-- · Express delivery services

-- · Computer and related services

-- · Audiovisual and entertainment services

-- Energy services

-- Transport services

-- · Construction and engineering services

-- Tourism

-- Advertising services